 Ashwagandha is an adaptogen – meaning they help to resist physical, chemical, or biological stress over the body.
 Drinking ashwagandha tea could effectively lower overall anxiety and stress on your body.

 8. Lemon Balm Tea

 Lemon balm is a culinary herb that belongs to the family of mints with a natural hint of both lemon and mint flavour.
 Drinking lemon balm tea can reduce nervousness and edginess, which are symptoms of anxiety.

 It reduces the effects of the stress hormone – cortisol – and helps to relax the body and elevate the mood.
 Lemon balm tea can also increase alertness without any symptoms of anxiousness in adults.
 So you can drink lemon balm tea while working from home to maximise work productivity.

 Centella Asiatica, generally known as Gotu kola, is native to Asia and is a very common culinary and medicinal herb.
 The use of Gotu kola is an essential natural remedy in ancient Ayurveda and Traditional Chinese medicine.

-This herb is known as the 'miracle elixir of life' acts as a healer of the body.
+This herb, known as the 'miracle elixir of life,' acts as a healer of the body.
 It is a natural muscle relaxant and also an adaptogen.
 Drinking Gotu kola tea can ease the signs of anxiety, mental fatigue, depression, and insomnia.

 10. Rose Tea